Danno87/Mech105/MatLab-Code/README.md

-# This is where all of Mech_105 homeworks codes are located
+# This is where all of my Mech_105 homeworks codes are located